XingkaiEden/backendStudy/README.md

 This is an exercise of learning call backend services

-The lib: Axios, react-toastify, sentry.id
+The lib: Axios, react-toastify, sentry.io, raven-js

 Tools are used: https://jsonplaceholder.typicode.com/